Privately Estimating Black-Box Statistics: Introduction

 \subsection{Our Techniques}

-Our algorithm can be viewed as an extension of the sample-and-aggregate paradigm \cite{NRS07}.
+\textbf{Algorithm:} Our algorithm can be viewed as an extension of the sample-and-aggregate paradigm \cite{NRS07}.
 Namely, we evaluate the function on subsets of the input and then we aggregate those values in a way that ensures differential privacy.
 The novelty is in how we choose the subsets and how we aggregate the values.

 Our algorithm has two main technical ingredients: First we use a combinatorial object known as a covering design or a Tur\'an system to select $k$ overlapping subsets of the input on which to evaluate the function.
-Second, we use a variant of the shifted inverse mechanism of \citet{FangDY22} to aggregate the values in a differentially private manner.
+Second, following \citet{LRSS25}, we use a variant of the shifted inverse mechanism of \citet{FangDY22} to aggregate the values in a differentially private manner.

 The property of the covering design is that if $t$ out of the $n$ input datapoints are corrupted, then at least one of the $k$ subsets on which we evaluate the function will not contain any corrupted datapoints.
 (Note that this property holds without knowing which datapoints are corrupted.)
 Intuitively, $(\varepsilon,\delta)$-differential privacy requires robustness to $t=O(\log(1/\delta)/\varepsilon)$ corruptions.
-And the covering design ensures this level of robustness, but only in the weak sense that one out of $k$ values is uncorrupted.
+And the covering design ensures this level of robustness, but only in the weak sense that, if $t$ inputs are corrupted, then at least one out of $k$ values is uncorrupted.\footnote{In contrast, for sample-and-aggregate we have the stronger robustness guarantee that, if $t$ inputs are corrupted, then at least $k-t$ out of $k$ values are uncorrupted.}

-It only remains to aggregate the values in a way that this form of robustness translates into differential privacy.
+It only remains to aggregate the values in a way that translates this weak form of robustness into differential privacy.
 Computing a differentially private mean or median of the $k$ values does not suffice, since a single datapoint could affect a majority of the values.
 This is where the shifted inverse mechanism fits in.